Supersonic (Oasis song): Recording

 Following a short local tour with the Verve, Oasis performed at the Krazy House club in Liverpool, supporting the Real People, on 16 December 1993.
 After the gig, they booked sessions at the Pink Museum with Coyle and engineer Dave Scott for a few days, funded by £300 per day, to record "Bring It on Down" for release as their then-upcoming debut single, at the request of Creation Records owner Alan McGee.
 However, according to Noel, the intended song recording was abandoned due to a disagreement over McCarroll's drumming.
 He said: "It would become apparent that session didn't work because our drummer at the time wasn't the most consistent from one fucking bar to the next, never mind one day to the next."

 According to Scott, Oasis attempted to record a studio version for "I Will Believe", but he dismissed the result because it sounded like an early 1980s indie pop song.
+Scott later described the unreleased version as a "shoe-gazer shit".
 Instead, after unsuccessful attempts to record "I Will Believe", Noel wrote a new song, "Take Me Away", in less than five minutes, and recorded it acoustically in 15 minutes.
-Noel played an Epiphone acoustic guitar with a half pint glass, creating a slide guitar sound that Coyle overdubbed through a Roland Space Echo before Scott mixing the track in another five minutes.
+Noel played an Epiphone acoustic guitar with a half-pint glass, creating a slide guitar sound that Coyle overdubbed through a Roland Space Echo before Scott mixing the track in another five minutes.

 On the last day of the sessions after recording "Take Me Away", Oasis began jamming together, attempting to work on an instrumental they had played as a warm-up during the session of "Bring It on Down" and which would become "Supersonic".
 The jam session began with McCarroll playing a "lazy" drumbeat, which was quickly followed by Bonehead playing rhythm guitar and Liam rattling his tambourine over the beat.
 Noel soon joined them and played a guitar melody over the rhythm.
 Meanwhile, Scott asked the Griffiths brothers, who were present at the sessions, to give Oasis musical and technical advice.
-Instead of recording B-side songs, Tony Griffiths suggested them to develop this instrumental because it has the makings of a hit single.
+Instead of recording B-side songs, Tony Griffiths suggested them to develop their jam as it had the potential of a hit single.